RDRois/basic-shapes/README.md

 ## Label image with retrained model
 This last part is about taking the retrained model and applying it to a new image.
-The test image is already included in the `basic-shapes` directory.
+The test images are already included in the `basic-shapes` directory.
-Run the `label_image.py` script.
+Run the `label_image.py` script and the top 5 category fractions will be shown.

 #### Results: ball.jpg
 <p align="center">